-AOF Vice President, Board Chairperson, Library Curator
+AOF Vice President, Director, Library Curator

 See her Wikipedia entry.
-Cool.
+Way cool!

 Director at Large

-Director at Large, Newsletter Editor
+Director at Large, Newsletter Editor, Library Technician

 Director at Large